tzurbaev/laravel-forge-api/docs/server.md

 # Usage

-All examples below assuming that you've already created `ApiProvider` and `ForgeServers` classes and retrieved (or created new) server via API.
+All examples below assuming that you've already created `ApiProvider` and `Forge` classes and retrieved (or created new) server via API.

 ## Getters